HMPO/hmpo-app/README.md

 }`
 - Defaults to empty Object if no options provided.

-**`get(path, defaultIfUndefined)`** - Get a value from loaded config by dot separated path, or a default if not found or undefined.
+**`get(path, defaultIfUndefined)` / `config(path, defaultIfUndefined)`** - Get a value from loaded config by dot separated path, or a default if not found or undefined.
 If any part of the path is not found, the default will be returned.

 ### Example Usage